chromeos/chromeos.dev/pages/en/publish/play-console-setup-for-billing.md

 Start date and time
 : Choose on what day and at what time you would like the promotion to start.

-End date and time: Choose on what day and at what time you would like the promotion to end.
-Note promotions can last up to one year.
+End date and time
+: Choose on what day and at what time you would like the promotion to end.
+Note that promotions can last up to one year.

 Promotion type
 : Choose what kind of promotion you want to create.